 That is the practice for a very long time, and I’m certain it will stay like that no matter what.
-What makes us more enthusiastic about the Christmas is fact that it brings all together.
+What makes us more enthusiastic about the Christmas is fact that it brings us all together.

 And the activities are the only thing that varies.
-Some folks are interested in watching movie marathon in a comfy room.
+Some folks are interested in watching a movie marathon in a comfy room.
 Others are more likely going for a walk through the winter landscape.
 And the gamers?

 If you find yourself in the last group, you will unquestionably look forward to a list we created for you.

-Best Steam games to play this Christmas
+What are the best Steam games to play this Christmas?

 At the end of the day, Batman Arkham Origins is not that bad, as some people label it.
 It even has a few recognizable Batman moments.
 So, it’s definitely worth considering this game as a pick for this Christmas, especially if you haven’t played any game from the franchise yet.